-Our bank criteria use our Banking Industry Country Risk Assessment (BICRA) to determine a bank's anchor, the starting point in assigning an issuer credit rating.
-Our anchor for a commercial bank operating only in Switzerland is 'a-'.
+Our criteria use our Banking Industry Country Risk Assessment (BICRA) economic risk and industry risk scores to determine a bank's anchor, the starting point in assigning an issuer credit rating (ICR).
+Our anchor for a bank operating mainly in Switzerland is 'a-'.
+We view the trends for both economic and industry risk as stable.